-The blood-brain barrier is a semi-permeable membrane designed to keep foreign substances — like fluoride and aluminum — out of the brain.
+The blood-brain barrier is a semipermeable membrane designed to keep foreign substances — like fluoride and aluminum — out of the brain.

 Fluoride binds with iodine receptors in the thyroid, displacing iodine.

 And when there isn’t adequate iodine available, the thyroid can’t synthesize thyroid hormones.
-(9)

-And that is bad news for your brain.
+That is bad news for the brain.